Queen and pawn versus queen endgame: Queen and two pawns versus a queen and pawn

-Normally this is a win for the two pawns, but a surprising result of seven-piece Lomonosov tablebases is that the longest possible win require 594 plies.
-However, in Kasparov versus the World, Kasparov was the side with a single pawn, but won because his pawn was far more advanced than the world team's pawns, which also hindered perpetual checks by them.
+Normally this is a win for the two pawns, but a surprising result of seven-piece Lomonosov tablebases is that the longest possible win requires 594 plies.
+In Kasparov versus the World, however, Kasparov was the side with a single pawn, but won because his pawn was far more advanced than the world team's pawns, which also hindered perpetual checks by them.